MARCH 2026 · 8 MIN READ

 The right programme depends on your organisation's size, regulatory obligations, and risk appetite.
 A qualified provider will help you determine the appropriate scope during a scoping consultation, before any commitment.

 Consider the alternative.
-IBM’s Cost of a Data Breach Report 2024 puts the global average at USD 4.88 million per incident.
-For financial institutions, the figure is even higher.
+IBM's Cost of a Data Breach Report 2024 puts the global average at USD 4.88 million per incident, and the financial-industry average higher still, at USD 6.08 million.
 The cost of regular security testing is a fraction of what a single breach would cost your organisation in financial losses, regulatory penalties, and reputational damage.

 Red flags when evaluating proposals